- Citizens Fire Academy

 The Princeton Fire Department has partnered with the East Texas Community Emergency Response Team (CERT) to support a Collin County team of citizen volunteers who can respond in the event of a major disaster or incident requiring a large manpower need, such as a tornado, lost person/search and rescue, etc. This citizen corps receives multiple levels of training to prepare them to assist first responders at various skill levels should an incident occur overwhelming existing first responder resources.

-To become a member of East Texas CERT and the Collin County CERT based out of Princeton please send an email of inquiry to Kerry Krueger or visit the East Texas CERT website to start your CERT member training.
+To become a member of East Texas CERT and the Collin County CERT based out of Princeton please send an email of inquiry to Mike Ross or visit the East Texas CERT website to start your CERT member training.

 Feed the Seniors